Martemyan Ryutin: The Ryutin Affair

 "The party and the dictatorship of the proletariat have been led into an unknown blind alley by Stalin and his retinue and are now living through a mortally dangerous crisis.
 With the help of deception and slander, with the help of unbelievable pressures and terror, Stalin in the last five years has sifted out and removed from the leadership all the best, genuinely Bolshevik party cadres, has established in the VKP(b) and in the whole country his personal dictatorship, has broken with Leninism, has embarked on a path of the most ungovernable adventurism and wild personal arbitrariness."

 It is unclear how many individuals read the so-called Ryutin Platform or even how many knew of its existence.
 According to Russian historian Roy Medvedev, the opposition was organized by Ryutin with his friend P.A.
 Galkin and included a membership of "fifteen at most."
 Outside of this small group, it seems that only a handful of party leaders were familiar with the content of the document, including most notably Nikolai Uglanov, According to his widow, Nikolai Bukharin was not aware of the document or its content.

-What is clear is that when the secret police discovered the existence of the document, they took its appeal to "destroy Stalin's dictatorship" as a call for armed revolution.
+What is clear is that when the secret police discovered the existence of the document, they took its appeal to "destroy Stalin's dictatorship,” and usher “new leaders and heroes” into government as a call for armed revolution.
 On September 22, 1932, Ryutin was arrested and held for investigation.
 At his first interrogation, held September 24, Ryutin confirmed that he had been politically opposed to Stalin and his policies since 1928.
 On September 27, the Central Control Commission decided to expel 14 members of the party due to their alleged connection with Ryutin's factional group.

 At a second investigative hearing, conducted September 28, Ryutin acknowledged authorship of the two key factional documents mentioned above and sought to take full responsibility for them, attempting to absolve his comrades from blame.
 Investigations continued, however, and on October 9, 1932, the Politburo of the Communist Party voted to expel another 24 individuals from the party in light of their alleged connections to Ryutin and his group.